myntuser/ubirimi/README.md

 Contributing
 ------------

 Ubirimi is an open source, community-driven project.
 If you would like to contribute just send pull requests.
 To get started clone the repository.

-Inside then newly created project do "vagrant up" from the command line.
+Inside then newly created project, from the terminal run the following commands:

+`vagrant plugin install vagrant-hostmanager`
+`vagrant up ubirimi`

 You will be all set with a working project.

 Requirements on Host Machine:
 Virtual Box